 You have three main choices in plan designs.

-- Term life insurance which is a temporary product.
-Term insurance will pay a death benefit during a specified term period between 10-30 years.
-Banner Life just came out with a 35 and 40-year term product.
+- Term life insurance – Keep in mind that term life insurance is a temporary product.
+These plan designs will pay a death benefit during a specified term period usually between 10-30 years.

-- Universal Life is a permanent type of coverage that stays in force for the life of the insured.
+- Universal Life – This permanent form of coverage referred to as universal life will stay in force for the life of the insured.

-- Whole Life provides permanent coverage with the addition of a cash value savings component.
+- Whole Life – This is the oldest form of life insurance in existence.
+The plan design known as whole life insurance provides permanent coverage with the addition of a cash value savings component.

 Term life insurance is the number one choice with absolutely no close second.
 Term has the lowest premiums and because of this, you can purchase a higher face amount (death benefit) and still be able to afford the premium.